• Agents

 This should return an empty array or an error — not your users' data.

-Step 2: How do you find leaked secrets in your Lovable app?
+Step 2: Find leaked secrets in your bundle

 Time: 10 minutes | Impact: Critical